 Existing Policy Context

 6.2 Policy CS2 of the Core Strategy states that hinterland villages will: “accommodate some development to meet the needs within them” and that “All proposals will be assessed against Policy CS11.”
-Core Strategy Policy CS11 has three key strands to it that are relevant to setting the planning policy context for the Neighbourhood Plan.
+Built Up Area Boundaries (BUABs) provide a starting point for considering the relationship of new development with the existing pattern of development, providing the distinction between the built-up area and the countryside.
+Core Strategy Policy CS11 intentionally provides some flexibility for development beyond the BUAB subject to it meeting certain criteria, which are contained in Appendix 1 of this Plan.
+There are three key strands to it that are relevant to setting the planning policy context for the Neighbourhood Plan.
 In summary, it states that development proposals will be approved where:

-proposals score positively when assessed against Policy CS15;
+proposals score positively when assessed against Policy CS15 of the Core Strategy;

 a series of matters (which are set out in the table below) are addressed; and